Types of noise meter - hand-held, wearable or area meters in a noise assessment?

 Problems with wearable noise meters in noise assessments

-I have to treat them with a bucket-load of caution as experience has shown over the years that dosimeters / dosimeters are extremely susceptible to error.
+I treat them with a bucket-load of caution as experience has shown over the years that dosimeters / dosimeters are extremely susceptible to error.

 You lose control of the noise assessment

 Firstly, the second someone walks away wearing a noise meter you have lost control of that noise assessment.
 You have no idea what it is measuring, no idea what causes any peaks, and no idea if there is any interference with it.
-One of the purposes of a noise assessment is to identify causes of high noise levels but if you are not there to see it you don’t know what caused it - a collar rubbing on the meter, or someone dropping a pallet?
+One of the purposes of a noise assessment is to identify causes of high noise levels but if you are not there to see it you don’t know what caused it - a collar rubbing on the meter or someone dropping a pallet can both look the same on a downloaded trace.

 Deliberate interference

-I bet the mortgage with 100% certainty that if I put ten wearable noise meters on people in a noise assessment and they walk away, within two minutes someone has bellowed down the end of at least one, and probably them all.
-Not the wearer usually, but their mates seem unable to help it - as soon as they see a noise meter being worn people can’t help shouting at it as it is hilarious.
-The poor dears never seem to twig that in a noise assessment lower levels are better, not higher.
+I bet the mortgage with 100% certainty that if I put fifteen wearable noise meters on people in a noise assessment and they walk away, within two minutes someone has bellowed down the end of at least one, and probably several.
+Not the wearer usually but their mates seem unable to help it - as soon as they see a noise meter being worn people can’t help shouting at it as it is seemingly hilarious.
+The poor dears never seem to twig that in a noise assessment lower noise levels would be better and mean maybe less hearing protection needed, or even none, not higher.

-You end up with huge peaks and high averages but which have no cause in the work, but you don’t know that as they walked off wearing the meter.
+You can end up with huge peaks and high averages but which have no cause in the work being done which you can link to it as they walked off wearing the meter.

 Accidental interference

 As people move around clothing moves, meters move, and inevitably at some point clothing rubs on the meter.
-No matter how carefully they are placed it always happens with at least one.
+No matter how carefully they are placed it always happens with at least one or two.
 A collar rubbing a meter may not be loud to us, but to the meter that will be a hellishly loud noise and will be recorded as such.

 Or I have seen people get cold and put a coat on over the top of the meter, both rubbing against it and muffling it at the same time.